shahidsarker/techworks-2019-06/README.md

 - [freeCodeCamp](https://www.freecodecamp.org/) An excellent source of tutorials on various web technologies.
 They also have great YouTube videos and Medium articles on various topics.
 - [Codecademy](https://www.codecademy.com/) Basic tutorials to get started with coding.
 I often use this as an refresher for technologies I haven't used in a while.

+## Web Development

+- [MDN web docs](https://developer.mozilla.org/en-US/) HTML, CSS, and JS documentation
+- [Unsplash](https://unsplash.com/) Free stock images to use as placeholders for your sites

 ## Miscellaneous